heikkipesonen/angular-table/readme.md

 ```HTML
   <h-data-table data="data" options="dataTableOptions" page="page"></h-data-table>
 ```

 variable | description
 --- | ---
 data | data provider, array of objects [{key: value}, {key: value} ..-] options | table options object page | page index currently displayed

 ### options

-horribly complex options to be provided for the table directive to correctly display the data and customize output.
+horribly complex options object to be provided for the table directive to correctly display the data and customize output.

-some of these are optional, other are not.
+only `columns` is required to be defined

 ```javascript
 dataTableOptions = {